Diabetes in Pregnancy Program

 The Center for Perinatal Care offers specialized care management for women with diabetes.
 Our Diabetes in Pregnancy Program helps women with all types of diabetes to obtain glucose control before conception, during pregnancy and after delivery.

-Successful diabetes management is reached through open communication, frequent contact and the dedication of both patient and provider.
-Patients have direct access to providers through individual appointments, direct telephone encounters, MyUnityPoint (MyChart), as well as group classes.
-Each woman's care is tailored to her needs and goals with cutting edge strategies.
 Our program uses the best and most up-to-date resources for glucose monitoring, insulin delivery and glucose control.
 Our Certified Diabetes Educator is an advanced practice nurse who works with each patient to develop an individualized plan for diabetes management.
-We are dedicated to helping women find strategies to meet their goals.

-Having a baby and deciding to become a parent is a big decision.
 Most women with diabetes have healthy babies, but pregnancy can be a challenging time for the woman with diabetes.
-Insulin needed during pregnancy varies and increases throughout pregnancy.
-It is important that glucose levels be in a normal range to reduce the risk of complications to mother and baby.
 Getting the right facts about pregnancy and diabetes is vital to reduce the risk of problems and to anticipate the demands of a high-risk pregnancy.
 Learning about the care that is involved for diabetes during pregnancy can help women make informed decisions about when to have a baby, how to plan for a healthy pregnancy, and what to expect during pregnancy.

 Diabetes Pre-Pregnancy Counseling Brochure